jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

     ## [1] 1.05

+Excellent expectation experimentation!
+If Amir’s win rate goes up by 5%, he can expect to close more than 1 deal on average each week.

 # 3. More Distributions and the Central Limit Theorem

 It’s time to explore one of the most important probability distributions